 - Ensures accurate color specification and quality control for improve quality and reduced waste.

 - Simplifies statistical process control for color quality, making it fast and easy for operators to make critical production decisions.

 - Displays color measurement data in an easy-to-understand trending format that allows operators and managers to quickly correct current or emerging problems.

-- Facilitates report generation, data management and archival and instrument diagnostics for better operational management.
+- Generates reports, manages data, and archives instrument diagnostics for improved operational management.

 - Works as a standalone system or can be connected to your DCS (Data Control System).

-Our specialists can help you design a custom closed-loop control system to meet your specific needs.
+Inline solutions are customizable for many production environments.
+Get in touch and our specialists can help you design a custom system to meet your specific needs.

 |Short Term Repeatability - White||SW?`!|